avetharun/FabricDatapackUtils/docs/api/events/index.rst

 Server Side Events
 ------
-The following will only run on the server, which needs to be put in a Data Pack.
+The following will only run on the server, which needs to be put in a Data Pack (data/ folder).
 ::
   {
     "function":"some:function",